We built a movement, not a seed company.

 We take great care to ensure the health and viability of our collection.
 Each year, we grow out select varieties in gardens at Heritage Farm to keep our seed supply healthy and viable, placing these newly grown out seeds into our seed bank and into the hands of gardeners around the nation.
 To maintain accurate records of each variety’s traits, our Evaluation Team grows out other varieties and keeps careful track of them, updating descriptions, and checking for inconsistencies.
 Our seed historian researches the story of each variety, documenting its history and the lives of the people who brought it to our collection.

-The seedbank is important, but it isn’t enough without our member community.
-Gardeners grow out a variety and save its seeds, allowing the variety to adapt to the growing conditions of the area.
-Without individual gardeners, we miss our chance to help seeds adapt to changing conditions, leaving our vault as a sort of museum for varieties that haven’t changed with their environment.
-You can play an enormous role in preservation by growing out heirloom varieties in your garden and saving seeds.
+The seed regeneration that takes place at Heritage Farm is important, but it is strengthened by a the work of a community of seed savers.
+When gardeners grow out a variety and save its seeds, the variety adapts to the growing conditions of the area.
+Without individual gardeners growing and saving seeds, we miss our chance to help seeds adapt to changing conditions.
+You can play an enormous role in preservation by growing out heirloom varieties for seed in your garden.

 Since a network of growers is so important to conservation, we work to get seeds into the hands of as many gardeners as possible.

 Gardeners share homegrown seeds with one another through our Seed Exchange, which is open to members and nonmembers alike.
 Participants of all ages and from across the world, share seeds on our site, and Seed Savers Exchange offers many varieties from our own extensive collection on the Exchange as well.